hubbcaps/gazee/README.md

 [Dockerfile](./Dockerfile) associated in this repository allows you to containerize the service starting from a light weight [python:3.6.2-alpine](https://hub.docker.com/_/python/) (~30 MB).
 It installs all dependencies and required python packages automatically.
 You can find the docker image [here in docker hub](https://hub.docker.com/r/mayankt/gazee/).

+**Step 1A: Pull Docker image for Gazee**

 You can pull the image directly from docker hub using the following commands:

  `docker pull mayankt/gazee`

+**Step 1B: Build Docker image for Gazee**

-You can build your own docker image locally by entering in the following commands:
+Alternatively you can build your own docker image locally by entering in the following commands:

 ```bash
 git clone https://github.com/hubbcaps/gazee.git
 cd /gazee
 docker build -t mayankt/gazee .
 ```
+**Step 2: Run docker container**

 To run the container, enter the following command on your docker host:

 ```